Dual Diagnosis Treatment Princeton, IL

 Services provided:

-• Dual diagnosis treatment, rehab for adult men and people with trauma
+• Dual diagnosis treatment, people with trauma and rehab for adult men

 North Central Behavioral Health Systems Ottawa Area Office - 32.5 miles from Princeton, IL

-North Central Behavioral Health Systems Ottawa Area Office is a dual-diagnosis treatment center in Ottawa, Illinois that offers treatment services for drug and alcohol addiction and mental health disorders that include borderline personality disorder as well as post-partum depression.
+North Central Behavioral Health Systems Ottawa Area Office is a dual-diagnosis treatment center in Ottawa, IL that offers treatment for drug or alcohol use and mental health disorders that include OCD as well as schizophrenia.

 Address: 727 East Etna Road, Ottawa, IL 61350 in La Salle County